SQL Certification Course

 Microsoft SQL Server:

 Microsoft SQL Server is a relational database management system developed by Microsoft.
-It offers a comprehensive suite of data management and business intelligence tools, making it suitable for enterprise-level applications running on Windows environments.
+The SQL server certifications offers a comprehensive suite of data management and business intelligence tools, making it suitable for enterprise-level applications running on Windows environments.

 Differences in Syntax and Features: